Laughter Yoga explained

 - 2000: Laughter Yoga reaches Europe.
 10,000+ gather on Coppenhagen’s townsquare on January 1st and laugh for a full hour to greet the new millenium.
 Laughter Clubs mushroom in the EEC.
 World renown comic John Cleese goes to India to investigate.

 - 2004: Sebastien Gendry becomes the first American to train as a Certified Laughter Yoga Teacher and the 2nd person in the world to dedicate himself full time to teaching and promoting Laughter Yoga.
 The American School Of Laughter Yoga is born and plays a major role in structuring and facilitating the teaching of Laughter Yoga to Western audiences.
-Over the next few years Sebastien will single handedly train over 1,500 Laughter Professionals, inspire the creation of hundreds of Laughter Clubs in North America, and coordinate major exposure on the national media: CNN, ABC Dancing with the stars, Oprah Winfrey Show (49+ million viewers in the USA alone), Pangea Day (over 20 million people in 180+ countries via satellite), and many more.
+Over the next few years Sebastien will single handedly train over 1,500 Laughter Professionals, inspire the creation of hundreds of Laughter Clubs in North America, be a major influence in the creation of the Laughter Yoga master trainer program, and coordinate major exposure on the national media: CNN, ABC Dancing with the stars, Oprah Winfrey Show (49+ million viewers in the USA alone), Pangea Day (over 20 million people in 180+ countries via satellite), and many more.

 - Today: Laughter Yoga is a delightful way to promote health while playing with friends or in informal social settings.
-It continues to struggle however finding a place outside the world of community Laughter Clubs.
+It continues to struggle however finding a place outside the (safe and accepting) world of community Laughter Clubs.